Screven County Interim Lien Waiver and Release Form

 Are these forms guaranteed to be recordable in Screven County?

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Screven County that you need to transfer you would only need to order our forms once for all of your properties in Screven County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Screven County you only need to order once.

 Lien waivers are recorded documents used to inform a property owner and any other interested parties that the person or firm with a potential mechanic's lien right is giving up the right to file that lien in exchange for full or partial payment.
 Use these documents carefully, because the right to a mechanic's lien is regarded as sacred in the realm on the construction world.
 Unlike most other states, Georgia takes a different approach to its lien waivers, declaring them void unless payment has been received.
 O.C.G.A.
 44-14-366(b).